MadModsBattletech/BourbonVanillaEnhanced/README.md

 [Battletech ModCollection][ModTek] A custom flavor of HBS Battletech.
 Various little changes and additions to make the game more diverse, harder and more fun.
 At least for me.
 Unlike some other bigger modpacks, this little mod collection is also tailored for the base campaign.
 There are many small fixes and additions that only concern the campaign.
 But Career mode is fully supported too.
-All included mods are maintained by myself (including forks of some popular mods), the only external dependancy is ModTek to actually patch the game and enable the mods.
+All included mods are maintained by myself (including forks of some popular mods), the only external dependency is ModTek to actually patch the game and enable the mods.

 ## Changes and reasons
 I mostly like the base game as it is but while playing it for many many hours some things emerged which in my opinion were illogical, boring or unbalanced.
 I'll list some of these things for you to better decide if this modpack is for you...

-* Stability meta is built around missiles while Autocannons fall off in this regard, especially with the higher quality gear in late game
-	* This is moderately adjusted with missiles beeing a bit weaker and AC's better at dealing stability damage
-* Higher quality gear, especially some weapons are overpowered
-	* This is carefully reduced to make them still worthwhile but less godmode
 * The OpFor doesn't utilize higher quality gear.
 Why would only the players company have access to high quality gear?
 And where does that gear come from during salvage?
 	* The OpFor will field Mechs with high quality gear now, depending on progress in Campaign or Career
 * Vigilance and Precision Strike are overpowered